JGNN

 |

 There are two main mechanisms for identifying logical errors within architectures: a) mismatched dimension size, and b) mismatched dimension names.
 Of the two, dimension sizes are easier to comprehend since they just mean that operations are mathematically invalid.
 On the other hand, dimension names need to be determined for starting data, such as model inputs and parameters, and are automatically inferred from operations on such primitives.
 For in-line declaration of parameters in operations or layers, dimension names are copied from any hyperparameters.
-Therefore, for easier debugging, prefer using functional expressions that declare hyperparameters, like below.
+Therefore, for easier debugging, prefer using functional expressions that declare hyperparameters, similarly to the example.

 new ModelBuilder()